jenetic/instagram-dm-analyzer/README.md

 # Instagram DM Analyzer
 This webapp generates metrics (and some other things like random messages) based on your Instagram direct messages.

-and some other things like random messages about your Instagram direct messages.

 Check it out [here](https://jenetic.github.io/instagram-dm-analyzer/)!

 <img src="screenshot.png" width="70%">